ierlich/LAN-Port-Scanner/LAN_Port_Scanner_README.txt

-📄 This file includes both English and Hebrew versions of the project description.
-הקובץ כולל תיאור הפרויקט גם באנגלית וגם בעברית.

----
+En & He

-# 🔍 LAN Port Scanner (English)
+🔍 LAN Port Scanner

 A lightweight LAN scanner written in Python, designed to identify open ports on devices within a local network using a simple external configuration file.

 ---

-## 🎯 Project Objective
+🎯 Project Objective

 To enable fast, customizable, and multithreaded scanning of IP addresses in a local network, with the goal of: